Notebooks-Now/submission-myst-full/article.md

   - seismicity
   - la-palma
 thumbnail: images/la-palma-eruption-2022-paper.png
-exports:
-  - format: jats
-    article: article.md
-    sub_articles:
-      - notebooks/seismic-monitoring.md
-      - notebooks/data-screening.ipynb
-      - notebooks/visualization-figure-creation-seaborn.ipynb
-    output: la-palma-visualization.xml
-  - format: pdf
-    article: article.md
-    # Sub-articles are currently not supported in the PDF export
-    output: la-palma-visualization.pdf
-    template: agu2019
-    # The following are template-specific options
-    keypoint_1: You may specify 1 to 3 keypoints for this PDF template
-    keypoint_2: These keypoints are complete sentences and less than or equal to 140 characters
-    keypoint_3: They are specific to this PDF template, so they will not appear in other exports
-    journal_name: Notebooks Now!
-    draft: false
 ---

 +++ {"part":"abstract"}

-> The article should include an abstract block at the beginning.
+% The article should include an abstract block at the beginning.
 The block is delimited by `+++` before and after, and you must specify `"part": "abstract"` as JSON metadata on the block opener.
 This metadata is required for recognizing the content of this cell as the abstract.
->
-> The abstract should begin with a short description of the problem addressed, briefly describe the new data or analyses, then briefly state the main conclusion(s) and how they are supported, and address any uncertainty.
+% The abstract should begin with a short description of the problem addressed, briefly describe the new data or analyses, then briefly state the main conclusion(s) and how they are supported, and address any uncertainty.

 In September 2021, a significant jump in seismic activity on the island of La Palma (Canary Islands, Spain) signaled the start of a volcanic crisis that still continues at the time of writing.
 Earthquake data is continually collected and published by the Instituto Geográphico Nacional (IGN).
 We have created an accessible dataset from this and completed preliminary data analysis which shows seismicity originating at two distinct depths, consistent with the model of a two reservoir system feeding the currently very active volcano.